josephwillard/josephwillard.github.io/content/GSoC/first_blog_draft.md

 "string operator" is `op.inputs`.

 At this point it's clear there exists a way to move through operations and get the corresponding inputs and outputs.
+It is also possible to determine what the nature of these operations were.
 How do we do this using TensorFlow?
 We know we would need a way to traverse a TensorFlow graph and find patterns like we did above, which is analogous to searching strings with `re.search` and replacing with `str.replace`.

 In later blog posts I'll dive into creating functions that parse this graph and make the required replacements much like our string analogy.
 This is one of the main goals of the `symbolic-pymc` package I'll be working with during GSoC 2019.